ktheologitis/e-bookstore/README.md

 ## <ins>Live Demo</ins>
 [Go to demo](https://e-bookstore.vercel.app)

+## <ins>Description</ins>
+This is a responsive SPA created as a simple electronic bookstore with a product and a cart page.

 ## <ins>Built with</ins>
 This project was built using the __React.js__ framework with __TypeScript__.
 The supporting tools/libraries that were used are:
 - __axios__ for making api requests.